-All interest-related charges and, if applicable, changes in an instrument's fair value that are reported in profit or loss are included within finance costs or finance income.
+All interest-related charges and, if applicable, changes in an instrument's fair value that are reported in the statement of profit and loss are included within finance costs or finance income.

-8.3.3 De recognition
+8.3.3 De-recognition

-A financial liability is derecognised when the obligation under the liability is discharged or cancelled or has expired.
-When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the de recognition of the original liability and the recognition of a new liability.
-The difference in the respective carrying amounts is recognised in the statement of profit or loss.
+A financial liability is de-recognised when the obligation under the liability is discharged or cancelled or has expired.
+When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the de-recognition of the original liability and the recognition of a new liability.
+The difference in the respective carrying amounts is recognised in the statement of profit and loss.